MaraAcuja/SudokuGame/README.md

 ## Exercise B for Advanced Software Engineering
 ### 1 UML
+Three UML diagrams have been generated for this project.
+If there are colors involved, green means that these features have been implemented already.
+The yellow colors signals that this will be done in the future.
+If there are no colors it also means that is already implemented.

+- The [activity diagram]() shows the flow between different activities, hence the printed console output next to the expected user input.
+- The [use case diagram]() displays the different real world problems the software should fulfill next to the different users of this software.
+- Last I created a [component diagram]() to show the different components of the project.
+I also created a [component diagram including the funding of Edlich Investments]().

 ### 2 DDD
+While planning the project I created a [problem space]() with several different subdomains and components which have to be implemented.
+Some are already implemented, (green) some have to be implemented in the future (yellow).
+Furthermore, I created a [glossary]() to specify the domain specific ubiquitous language.

 ### 3 Metrics
 To get good metrics I used SonarQube which analyses the provided source code